Which formats will you accept for mastering?

 Do you offer Stem Mastering?

+Yes, we do!
 That being said, we still encourage our customers to hone their mixes as good as possible and provide a full mix stereo file instead.
 There is a reason why mixing and mastering have traditionally been separate processes with dedicated professionals!

 Are you a certified Apple Digital Masters mastering facility? (formerly Mastered For iTunes)